Be Extra Careful Driving On Super Bowl Sunday – Car Accidents Due To Drunk Driving Are Nearly Doubled If you’re…

 It’s fortunate that no one was injured or killed, but the driver of the SUV will likely suffer with some anxiety over it and there will be damages to pay to Applebee’s unless there are extenuating circumstances.
 Only an attorney can help with advice in these kinds of cases.

 If you have been involved in a car accident or suffered injury or damages due to a defective product, you may have monetary compensation due you.
-Rizio Law Firm offers free initial consultations for you or anyone you know that might need legal advice regarding personal injuries and damages.
+Rizio Lipinsky offers free initial consultations for you or anyone you know that might need legal advice regarding personal injuries and damages.